 If you currently have a credit card or have had in the past then you may well have credit card PPI.
 PPI stands for payment protection insurance.
-This insurance is meant to protect your credit card payments should you ever come into difficulty doing so for example you may become unwell or have an accident meaning you are unable to work.
-Having protection sounds the most secure thing to do doesn’t it?
-But in the long run, there is a very slim chance you will become unable to make the repayments so in fact you will actually of being paying a lot of money just in credit card PPI.
+This insurance is meant to protect your credit card payments should you ever come into difficulty doing so, for example, you may become unwell or have an accident meaning you are unable to work.
+Having protection sounds the most secure thing to do, doesn’t it?
+But in the long run, there is a very slim chance you will become unable to make the repayments so, in fact, you will actually be paying a lot of money just in credit card PPI.

 To find out whether you may have credit card PPI, take a look at a statement where it will state payment protection or credit insurance.
 Other than that you can give your credit card lender a call who will inform you whether you payment protection or not.
 Whether you are currently using a credit card or have had one over the last ten years you are still entitled to claim any credit card PPI back along with any interest occurred.